tylertroy/video2sprites/README.md

 Thankfully in the age of the world wide web, many free graphical resources are available to spruce up your game-play gem.
 With the help of a little Linux piping and the myriad of free sofwares you can create beautiful sprite-based animations with the stroke of a key or two.

 In this tutorial we're going to programatically generate a series of sprites from free-to-use videos and combine them into a sprite sheet for incorporation into your game creations.
-We'll be using pygame in Linux but these techniques can be adapted to your favorite OS or game development platform.
+We'll be using the bash shell in Linux and pygame but these techniques can be adapted to your favorite OS or game development platform.
 Let's start with the tools you'll need.

 ## Tools